 Individual travelers - Ben will happily find someone of the same sex for you to share a room with.
 If he cannot find you someone, no single supplement surcharge will apply.

 The initial deposit for this trip is $400 US per person.
-At 12 months before departure there is another $600 US per person interim deposit.
-The final balance will be due 90 days before departure.
+At 12 months before departure there is a $600 US per person interim deposit, and at six months there is another $1000 US per person interim deposit.
+The final balance will be due three months before departure.

 Ben and his U.K. based team are the organizers and leaders of this trip (more about them below).
 Galen & Nicole from TropicalSnorkeling.com are promoting this trip, but all signups, trip organization and payments are made to and managed by Ben's team.
 TropicalSnorkeling.com does receive a referral fee in exchange for promoting the trip, at no extra cost to attendees.